 However, 3D photos and films are captured from multiple angles.
 These angles are then superimposed on top of one another.
 Because the distance between our eyes, noted above, is already a 3D viewer, images and films designed to be seen in three dimensions look fuzzy and off-kilter to our eyes.
-To make these superimposed images work, we need 3D glasses of some sort to create depth and distance.
+To make these superimposed images work, we need 3D glasses to create depth and distance.

 In the world of 3D filmmaking, it’s important to note that some theater owners considered mounting 3D viewers to the floor in front of each theater seat.
 However, this process proved too costly and cumbersome.
-The ability to create 3D glasses for each viewer from cardboard or cheap plastic glasses and a color or striated film did a lot to expand the power of 3D filmmaking.
-Once the film is completed and both images are superimposed, you can use any glasses on the image or movie to enjoy the 3D effect.
+The ability to create 3D glasses for each viewer from cardboard or plastic glasses and a color or striated film did a lot to expand the power of 3D filmmaking.
+Once the film is completed and both images are superimposed, you can use 3D glasses on the image or movie to enjoy the effect.

 What 3D Glasses Are and How They Work